 Consider the benefits

 If you’re wary of the idea of downsizing, that’s perfectly valid—it’s always good to be cautious during new chapters of your life.
-But the benefits of downsizing are numerous, and outweigh the difficulties and upkeeping of staying in a larger home:
+But the benefits of downsizing are numerous, and often outweigh the difficulties and upkeep of staying in a larger home:

-• A step down in size doesn’t mean a step down in luxury—in fact, it can be as step up.
+• A step down in size doesn’t mean a step down in luxury– in fact, it can easily be a step up!
 Profits from the sale of your old home can go towards the purchase of one that’s smaller, but packs in more amenities for the space.
+In fact, you may even be able to pay cash for a smaller home from the proceeds of your existing home if you’re lucky.
+And that could mean, no mortgage at all!

 Move when you can